2020 LOINC Annual Report

 October 2020 LOINC Conference

 The first-of-its-kind virtual LOINC Conference was held on Oct.
 13-16, 2020.
 It featured more than 300 participants representing 40 countries.

 LOINC creator Clem McDonald, MD, presented the award virtually to Lin at the Oct.
 2020 LOINC Conference.
 In presenting the award, Dr. McDonald said of Lin, "You have had a deep, important, and expansive influence on LOINC, its evolution, and its international success.
 You are richly deserving of this award and we all love you."

 Established in 2016, the LOINC Award for Distinguished Contributions honors an individual who has made sustained and enduring contributions that advance health data interoperability with LOINC.
 The award is typically given each spring at the LOINC Conference event in the U.S.

-The first recipient of the Stan Huff Education Award will be named at the March 2021 LOINC Conference.
+The first recipient of the Stanley M. Huff Education Award will be named at the March 2021 LOINC Conference.